tohim/pBCI-Masterthesis/README.md

   **How to access the RT Data**:

-  - Download the subject-specific .mat files from both the RT_Calibration_Data & the RT_Experiment_Data. (contains the 4-second EEG epochs, together with additional metrics and information of each trial)
+  - Download the .zip files, extract the zip, access the subject-specific .mat files from both the RT_Calibration_Data & the RT_Experiment_Data. (contains the 4-second EEG epochs, together with additional metrics and information of each trial)
   - Within RT_Calibration_Data & RT_Experiment_Data: .mat files with the measurement logs/data + .txt summary containing extra measurement information for each subject and respective phase
   - Both the calibration_log.mat (saved in the Subject*_CalibrationLog.mat file) and the experiment_log.mat (saved in the Subject*_Results.mat file) are "structs":
     - a struct array is a Matlab data container allowing to save whole matrices (e.g., the channels x samples EEG data, in row x column format) within a "Field" of the struct